Ankr-network/ankr-docs/pages/staking/delegated-staking/gnosis/faq.md

 ### Where can I get mGNO?

-As getting mGNO is a multistep process, you're better off reading how to get it in the [mGNO staking guide](https://www.ankr.com/docs/staking/delegated-staking/mgno/stake/).
+Getting mGNO is a multistep process.
+Refer to the [mGNO staking guide](https://www.ankr.com/docs/staking/delegated-staking/mgno/stake/).
+Specifically, steps 1 through 3:

+1. Purchase GNO on Ethereum.

+2. Bridge GNO to Gnosis.

+3. Swap the bridged GNO to mGNO.

 ### What is the minimum and maximum amount of mGNO I can stake?